-To assess the effect of spatial population heterogeneity on communication in microbial consortia, we grew a "sender" and "receiver" consortium in the original (2 mm) open trap (Fig. 6a).
-The sender strain contained a plasmid coding for constitutive expression of sfYFP for strain identification and constitutive expression of the quorum sensing (QS) gene rhlI.
-The RhlI enzyme produces the QS molecule N-butyryl-L-homoserine lactone (C4-HSL).
-This QS molecule diffuses out of the sender cells and into surrounding cells.
-The receiver strain contained a plasmid coding for constitutive expression of mCherry for identification and the C4-HSL regulated expression of sfCFP.
+Communication.
+To assess the effect of spatial population heterogeneity on communication in microbial consortia, we grew a "sender" and "receiver" consortium in the original (2 mm) open trap (Figure 6a).
+The sender strain contained a plasmid coding for constitutive expression of sf YFP for strain identification and constitutive expression of the quorum sensing (QS) gene rhlI.
+The RhII enzyme produces the QS molecule N-butyryl-L-homoserine lactone (C4-HSL).31 This QS molecule diffuses out of the sender cells and into surrounding cells.
+The receiver strain contained a plasmid coding for constitutive expression of sf CFP.
 Thus, varying C4-HSL capture by the receiver strain is experimentally quantified by varying measure of its CFP fluorescence.

-When sender and receiver strains were co-cultured in the open trap, we observed regions of cyan fluorescence in receiver cells adjacent to bands of sender cells (Fig. 6b,c), but the signaling was of limited extent (this behavior is consistent with predictions of our mathematical model for diffusion-based signaling in this device where the concentration profile of the QS molecule along this domain is characterized by exponential decay from an idealized sender-cell boundary, see Supplementary Information).
+When sender and receiver strains were cocultured in the open trap, we observed regions of cyan fluorescence in receiver cells adjacent to bands of sender cells (Figure 6b,c), but the signaling was of limited extent.
+This behavior is consistent with predictions of our mathematical model for diffusion-based signaling in this device where the concentration profile of the QS molecule along this domain is characterized by exponential decay from an idealized sender-cell boundary, (see Supporting